Deep-Web-Solutions-GmbH/dws-wordpress-core/readme.txt

 * Added instructions to overridable templates.
 * Replaced plain text areas with syntax-highlighting code areas for Global JS and Global CSS.
 * Modify publish/submit action button on Custom Extensions page.
+* Add an install notice when the DWS Core has been copied to the filesystem for the first time.

 = 1.3.1 =
 * Added en_US translations for compatibility with WPML